lammps/lammps/doc/src/Fortran.rst

    are padded with spaces at the end.

    :p character(len=*) name: string with the name of the extracted property
-   :r polymorphic: the left-hand side of the assignment should be either a string (if expecting string data) or a C-interoperable pointer to the extracted property.
+   :r polymorphic: pointer to LAMMPS data.
+The left-hand side of the assignment
+    should be either a string (if expecting string data) or a C-interoperable pointer (e.g., ``INTEGER (c_int), POINTER :: nlocal``) to the extracted property.
 If expecting vector data, the pointer should have dimension ":".

 .. note::

-   Functions such as extract_global and extract_atom actually return a derived type, and an overloaded operator tells the compiler how to pull the data out of that derived type when the assignment is made.
+   Functions such as extract_global and extract_atom actually return a derived type, and an overloaded operator tells the compiler how to associate the pointer with the relevant data when the assignment is made.
    The user need not worry about these implementation details.